qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/style_library.rst

    cpt-city dialog with hundreds of color ramps

-.. tip:: **Easily custom the color stops of the gradient color ramp**
+.. tip:: **Easily adjust the color stops of the gradient color ramp**

  Double-clicking the ramp preview or drag-and-drop a color from the color spot onto the ramp preview adds a new color stop.
 Each color stop can be tweaked using the